NMillard/learnings/designing-software.md

 business logic, and then return a result.

 Orchestrators often take a dependency on other services solely to notify them that something happened.
-This coupling can be eliminated just by publishing an event and let interested services listen to that event.
+This coupling can be eliminated just by publishing an in-process event and let interested services listen to that event.

 ## Managing constructor dependencies